Skip to content

 • In ActiveRecord mode, entity classes can directly call methods like insert, selectAll, updateById, and deleteById to perform database operations.

-• After an entity class inherits the Model class, it automatically gains a series of database operation methods, eliminating the need to manually write SQL statements.
+• After an entity class inherits from the Model class, it automatically gains a series of database operation methods, eliminating the need to write SQL statements manually.

-• The fields in the entity class must correspond to the columns in the database table, typically specified through annotations (e.g., @TableField, @TableId, etc.) to define the mapping between fields and columns.
+• Fields in the entity class must correspond to columns in the database table.
+You typically specify the mapping between fields and columns using annotations like @TableField and @TableId.

-• For update or delete operations, it is usually necessary to first query the entity object, modify its properties, and then call the update or delete method.
+• When performing update or delete operations, you usually need to query the entity object first, modify its properties, and then call the update or delete method.

 • Insert and update operations typically return a boolean value indicating whether the operation was successful.